Silvia De Ascaniis

 - "Tourism Management at UNESCO World Heritage Sites" (https://www.fun-mooc.fr/courses/course-v1:Paris1+16008+session01/about), produced by the UNESCO UNITWIN Network “Culture, Tourism, and Development”, and jointly led by Paris 1 Panthéon-Sorbonne University (Paris, France) amd the UNESCO Chair at USI.

 She was Executive Director of the doctoral school Cross-Field (www.cross-field.ch, February 2013 - September 2015), and the coordinator of the doctoral school Argupolis (www.argupolis.net, February 2013 - April 2015), both of them founded by the Swiss National Science Foundation (SNSF).

 She got a Phd in Communication Sciences with a thesis about pragmatic and argumentative features of Online Travel Reviews (freely accessible here).

 During her PhD she worked as instructional designer at eLab (the laboratory for eLearning applications of USI), in the design and development of eLearning courses, and assisted the Director of study of the Faculty of Communication Sciences at USI.
 She was a visiting scholar at the Department of Speech Communication, Argumentation Theory and Rhetoric, Universität van Amsterdam, Netherland, where she studied extensively argumentation theory.
 Thanks to a fellowship of the SNSF, she spent one year as visiting scholar at the Institute for Innovation in Business and Social Research, University of Wollongong (Australia), under the guidance of prof. Ulrike Gretzel, where she worked towards the completion of her Ph.D.

-She also collaborates with the School of Church Communicatiom, Pontificia Università della Santa Croce, Rome, in the analysis of communicative strategies used by Italian family associations
+She also collaborated with the School of Church Communicatiom, Pontificia Università della Santa Croce, Rome, in the analysis of communicative strategies used by Italian family associations

 - online communication